Art 30 Course Outline

 Most media options are at no charge.
 If the students want to use something that we do not have they may be asked to bring it in and pay for it themselves.
 All students will be using materials for media that are purchased from the OJSH art budget and there is no need for students to purchase anything at this time.
 Please take care of these materials as these can be expensive.

-Students will be required to upload photos from their sketchbooks everyday.
+Workshops, Drawing Prompt and Painting Prompt days are very important.
+Students will be required to upload photos for their sketchbooks everyday.
 If you miss a day of school, you will then be responsible to catch up at home.
-If you miss a day, you miss marks.
+Sketch-Up days are offered to catch up on any workshops students may have missed due to be being absent.
+Attendance is very important.

 This brings to mind the importance of choosing and creating the best reference photos.
 Copying photographs or other artist's works does not demonstrate your ability to make design decisions concerning the placement of forms on the page.
 Drawing from observation will always be encouraged as this is what most Art/Design schools are looking for as well.